~/ hasil@local

 2026-04-07 · general

-On keeping a paper notebook in the year 2026
+On keeping a paper notebook in 2026

 I tried six different note-taking systems in twelve months.
 This is what stuck, and why ink on dead trees still beats every plain-text vault I built.